 You’d think hearing the baby’s heartbeat with a doppler or seeing a fluttering heart on an ultrasound would help curb the anxiety.
 It did, but I’ve seen that before only to return to see a dark, blank screen weeks later.

-You’d think making it to the fourteen week mark would bring a sense of relief.
-(All of my miscarriages happened before thirteen weeks.)
+You’d think making it to the [14-week] mark would bring a sense of relief.
+(All of my miscarriages happened before weeks.)
 It helped, yes, but there was still apprehension and angst.